 The Board meets formally four times during the reporting period.
 In addition, directors meet ahead of the scheduled meeting where the Group's budget and business plan is examined in the context of the approved strategy.

 Between meetings directors are kept informed, by the Group chief executive, of major developments affecting the Group.

 The Board's policy of visiting areas of the Group's operations on an annual basis has continued.
-During the year under review, the Board visited the Organica Water resource recovery facility in Verulam, KwaZulu-Natal, South Africa.
+During the year under review, the Board visited the Bentley Park Training Centre in Carletonville, South Africa.